scottvr/phart/docs/architecture/layout-partitioning-spec.md

   Yes, once stubs are rendered.
 - Should panel headers include lineage summary (root ids, rank range)?
   Yes. ( none|basic|lineage ), default to basic.

+### 14.1.
+Additional details

+- partition-overlap is analogous to --paginate-overlap except that it refers to layers (rank bands) and nodes, not text rows and columns.
+- In constrained mode, we should never split node boxes for panel fit.
+- If overlap is 0, still render boundary entry/exit cues at panel boundaries (not just bottom “Connectors:” block).
+- Connector endpoints should prefer readable refs (label and/or id), not only raw internal ids.

 ## 15. Implementation Tracker (As of March 13, 2026)